 It is an art form that should see human beings not as isolated entities, but as part of a bigger scheme.

-This larger structure – call it universe, nature, or anything else beyond definition – represents the mystery which has taken mankind through an endless quest for truth.
+This larger structure – call it universe, nature, or anything else beyond definition – represents the mystery that has taken mankind through an endless quest for truth.

 And, like many others, I choose to make this quest through art.

-Reflecting over what would be the principles of my work, I have stated ten touchstones on which I base its essence.
+Reflecting on what would be the principles of my work, I have stated ten touchstones on which I base its essence.

 These touchstones are personal and genuine.

 I - For a state of alertness against self-indulgence